Activating Prochaska’s Stages of Change in Therapy and Other Settings

 Professional training with CE credits

-James Prochaska’s six changes of change are helpful in conceptualizing the stages of change, and the concretization principles of psychodrama are excellent for helping clients see and experience these changes and understand how they can apply them to their
+James Prochaska’s six stages of change are helpful in conceptualizing the stages of change, and the concretization principles of psychodrama are excellent for helping clients see and experience these changes and understand how they can apply them to their

 Concretizing these stages, rather than just talking about them, offers a deeper experience and helps people learn that good intentions are not enough; there is a particular process involved with creating and sustaining change.